About

 in ink and pixels,

-in memory and possibility.
+between memory and possibility.

 Structure